dart-lang/language/working/augmentations/feature-specification.md

-_A factory constructor declaration with no body and no redirection clause, ended by a single `;`, is not a complete declaration, and does not decide whether the factory constructor being defined will is redirecting or not.
+_A factory constructor declaration with no body and no redirection clause, ended by a single `;`, is not a complete declaration, and does not decide whether the factory constructor being defined is redirecting or not.
 Only the (single) complete declaration forces that decision._

 #### Generative constructor declarations.

-A **primary constructor** declaration causes the constructor it defines be a primary constructor, and the class to have a primary constructor.
+A **primary constructor** declaration causes the constructor it defines to be a primary constructor, and the class to have a primary constructor.
 _This means the class cannot have any other initializing constructors, which is reflected by the consistency rules below, and it changes the scope used for instance variable initializer expressions._